The Wolf of Wall Street (soundtrack): Critical response

-RJ Frometa of Vents Magazine praised the soundtrack's "ecletic style" and its coincidence with the pace of Belfort's life, writing "Scorsese and his team of music producers chose the soundtrack wisely, allowing to better demonstrate the allure of money and power, the feeling of being on the crest of the wave.
-This is one of the reasons the Wolf of Wall Street succeeded so much."

 Gregory Heaney of AllMusic mentioned that the soundtrack "evokes the off-the-rails feeling of the film with its eclectic mish-mash of genres" and called it as "solid disc that offers many of the film's thrills without all fraud and greed."
 Paul Taylor of Lemonwire wrote "Martin Scorsese delivers a film with a soundtrack that hits all the right notes without the use of a traditional score.
 It’s a tall order, but one Scorsese has proven time and time again that he is quite capable of dishing out.
 It is interesting that, unlike his other period films, in The Wolf of Wall Street, Scorsese draws on more songs that predate the historical setting of the film.
 It’s a stylistic choice that the film benefits from, as it derives from the need to strike the right tone, rather than the historical accuracy of radio hits."

 Analysis

 Analysing the film's music, Ryan Leas of Consequence wrote "most of these songs are old and were already old in the era The Wolf of Wall Street depicts.
 That is not an uncommon quality to the music here.
 In fact, perhaps the defining characteristic of The Wolf of Wall Street‘s soundtrack is its focus on blues music.
-There are three Bo Diddley songs and two Howlin’ Wolf songs, with John Lee Hooker and Elmore James rounding it out, and that aforementioned 7Horse song basically being used as if it’s one of them, too.
+There are three Bo Diddley songs and two Howlin’ Wolf songs, with John Lee Hooker and Elmore James rounding it out, and that aforementioned 7Horse song basically being used as if it's one of them, too.
 There are some classics used here, no doubt, but they make little sense in the world of The Wolf of Wall Street."
 However, he praised the brilliant use of "Smokestack Lightning" in the film which he said, that "The whole effect is ghostly, haunting, and gets at what I would imagine was the primary reason for using blues music so prominently in the movie.
 Both thematically and formally, blues music is foundational [...] much of blues music does have the sort of libidinous, desire-driven madness shared by Belfort.
 There’s a way to parse Scorsese’s use of blues music here as being in touch with something elemental, pulling up specters of Americana to further examine how the corruption of Belfort could be something endemic to the American identity."
 He mentioned the soundtrack to the film as "diverse as you might expect from Scorsese, but unfortunately, it feels more like a grab bag here than ingenuity" adding that "It’s as sprawling and freewheeling as the movie, sure, but it’s also mostly predictable."